-It may be used in the production of ropes, but jute is also commonly encountered across a range of other natural fibre products, such as sacking and cloth.
-Our jute ropes are versatile and varied, since this material works well when combined with other fibres to enhance its capabilities beyond what you might expect.
+Although used in the production of ropes, jute is also commonly encountered across a range of other natural fibre products.
+Such as sacking and cloth.
+Our jute ropes are versatile and varied.
 Jute rope is most commonly used as twines and cordage in small diameters.
 The larger diameters are used for boating, towing and stair ropes.

 Choosing Custom Jute Rope